sanette/ufind/ufind_mysql.md

 5 rows in set (0.00 sec)
 ```

-## Ufind_mysql: 1. create a sequence of search items
+## Create a sequence of search items

 The `world` function connects to mysql and gives you a handle to the
 `world` database.